The Aldgate Square Commission is a biannual commission supporting emerging artists in the UK.

 Aldgate Square, Image courtesy of the City of London Corporation

 Following the first round of submissions, the Arts Advisory Group shortlisted five artists, who developed their proposals through a series of community workshops in June 2021.

-Two winning artwork proposals were selected in September 2021, to launch in Aldgate Square Spring-Summer 2022 and 2023 consecutively: Jocelyn McGregor and Emii Alrai.
+Two winning artwork proposals were selected in September 2021, Earthing by Jocelyn McGregor (launched 12 May 2022) and Guardian by Emii Alrai (launching summer 2023).

 Earthing is a tactile public sculpture.
 It acts like a fantastical magnifying glass to explore interconnections between the synthetic and organic worlds in urban spaces, with the human body as the conduit between the two.
 The title references activities that reconnect you with the earth, and the form and materials are inspired by a crumbling mountain-top dry-stone shelter inhabited by imagined animal/human hybrids.

 Guardian is a sculpture based on ancient mythological animals, which will be installed in Aldgate Square.
 It is based on the entrance guardians found at the gates of ancient cities such as Babylon, and will be designed to collect rainwater from its open tops, and to drain it from its udders, making it a constantly active sculptural work.